edwindj/ral/README.md

 #> 6 1005 #C89F04  Honey yellow   Honiggelb
 ```

-`ral_colors` is a named vector that can be used to quickly retrieve a color from the RAL number.
+`ralcolors` is a named vector that can be used to quickly retrieve a color from the RAL number.

 ``` r
 ralcolors["RAL9010"]